usnistgov/iheos-toolkit2/xdstools2/src/site/markdown/systemComponents.md

 housed in the file toolkit.properties which resides in the WEB-INF directory created when the WAR file is expanded.
 This file will be updated to reflect your local installation.

+This file is usually edited from the toolkit Home window by following the link

+    [Toolkit Configuration]

 ## Environment Definition(s) ##